elpamplina/mastodon-threading/README.md

 Type your server name in the box provided and press "Connect"

-A browser window will open on your server, asking for your user credentials, and then for you to grant write permission to the plugin.
+A browser window will open on your server, asking for your user credentials, and then for you to grant the following permissions to the plugin:
+- `read:search`: Search posts in the server to know if they can be quoted by you.
+- `write:media`: Send multimedia attachments to the server.
+- `write:statuses`: Post messages on your behalf.

 Once permission is granted, the browser may ask you if you want to return to Obsidian, or you will be redirected automatically.
 It is necessary to return to Obsidian to store the authorization, and then it will be indicated that you are connected.
 The connection and authorization process is only necessary the first time you use the plugin.
 From then on, the plugin stores its credentials (not yours) securely until you press "Disconnect."